Want to find the best decaf coffee? Jump into our ultimate rundown of best decaf coffees and a buying guide so you can make a good pick.

 Does the roast level matter?

-In reality, the roast level doesn’t make big of a difference when it comes to decaf.
+In reality, the roast level doesn’t make big of a big difference when it comes to decaf.
 Basically, choose whichever you prefer to drink regularly.

 Light roast makes a crisp and bright cup of coffee with prominent acidity and a mellow body.